keithmarsh/altos-acs8000/README.md

 I can also swap this out for the GoTek, or also a Lotharek HXC USB Floppy Emulator (read only).

-I wasted a lot of time with the HxcFloppyEmulator converting images from varying formats to .hfe, and would recommend using GreaseWeazle to convert formats as well as burn and read physical media.
+I wasted a lot of time with the HxcFloppyEmulator converting images from varying formats to .hfe that wouldn't boot, and would recommend using GreaseWeazle to convert formats as well as burn and read physical media.
 The Gotek is more flexible than the USB Emulator as it's not read only.

 ## Boot Screens